About Art Dealer Bob Scholte

 Tableau Magazine Blog 'Art Hunt'

 In my column 'Art Hunt' for Tableau Magazine, I share these adventures.
 I write about my search for quality, the ins and outs of the art market, and the (re)discovery of forgotten masters.
-After all, it’s about the stories artworks tell, the emotions they evoke, and the meaning we recognize in them - sometimes centuries after their creation.
+After all, it’s about the stories artworks tell, the emotions they evoke, and the meaning we recognize in them.
+Sometimes centuries after their creation.